 Time to quit - the two surfaces are now perfectly mated.

 There is certainly no reason why the instrument couldn't be built using a traditional Spanish neck joint with the ribs slotted into the end of the neck.
 And a true raised fingerboard could also easily be implemented with an adjustment to the neck-to-body angle.
 Two variations which I am considering and may experiment with in the future are increasing the headstock angle and eliminating the slipper foot pad that contacts the back at the neck block.
-Although the headstock angle is typical for Hauser guitars, I find I need to be very accurate when slotting the nut to avoid buzzes on the open strings.
-A steeper headstock angle would help in this regard.
 As far as the slipper foot goes, eliminating this is not unprecedented, and it would be one less internal detail to implement.